 A process-based chatbot will also provide answers to questions, but only to those that the user chooses from several displayed variants.
 If these are simple, frequently repeated questions or requests, customers will be grateful that they don’t have to type them in and can simply choose one of the options offered.

 Size of Customer Service department

 If your Customer Service department is large enough to have its own customer communication platform, a process chatbot may not be sufficient.

-Platforms for building simpler bots do not provide the features that help the consultant in continuous handling of multiple queries at the same time, particularly if the nature of the requests is complicated and the consultant will have to join the conversation often.
+Platforms for building simpler bots do not provide the features that help the consultant in the continuous handling of multiple queries at the same time, particularly if the nature of the requests is complicated and the consultant will have to join the conversation often.

-When implementing an AI based chatbot, the supplier also implements an appropriate platform for communication with customers.
+When implementing an AI-based chatbot, the supplier also implements an appropriate platform for communication with customers.
 It is adapted to handle the bot and multiple queries from different channels simultaneously.

 The customer persona